Warren Buffett shocks shareholders by announcing his intention to retire at the end of the year

 Buffett earlier warned that Trump’s tariffs were harmful

-Earlier, Buffett warned Saturday about the dire global consequences of President Donald Trump’s tariffs while telling the thousands of investors gathered at his annual meeting that “trade should not be a weapon” but “there’s no question that trade can be an act of war.”
+Earlier Saturday, Buffett warned of dire global consequences from President Donald Trump’s tariffs while telling the thousands of investors gathered at his annual meeting that “trade should not be a weapon” but “there’s no question that trade can be an act of war.”

 Buffett said Trump’s trade policies have raised the risk of global instability by angering the rest of the world.